 How Strong Is the Greyhound?

-It all depends on how much juice you use.
-The 4-ounce pour is pretty standard and with an 80-proof vodka, the drink weighs in around 12 percent ABV (24 proof).
-That's about what you can expect from the average glass of wine.
+As with all highball drinks, you can make the greyhound as light or as strong as you desire.
+It all depends on how much juice you pour.
+Four ounces is pretty standard, and with 80-proof vodka or gin, the drink weighs in around 12 percent ABV (24 proof).
+It's what you can expect from the average glass of wine.

 The distinct sweet-bitter taste of grapefruit is generally best paired with white spirits.
 The greyhound and salty dog prove that the citrus is great with vodka and gin.
 It's also an excellent match for tequila, as seen in the famous paloma, and white rum as found in the classic Nevada cocktail.
 For an interesting twist, try the grapefruit shandy with your favorite wheat beer.